Ennio Morricone at the O2 Arena

-In the film-scoring industry the impact of his compositions is the equivalent of the Renaissance; he envisaged completely new soundscapes and sound palettes, changing the way composing is conceived and inspiring the likes of Hans Zimmer, Alexandre Desplat, as well as bands Metallica, Muse and Sigur Rós.
+In the film-scoring industry the impact of his compositions is the equivalent of the Renaissance: he envisaged completely new soundscapes and sound palettes, changing the way composing is conceived and inspiring the likes of Hans Zimmer and Alexandre Desplat, as well as bands Metallica, Muse and Sigur Rós.

-The O2 Arena – globally famous for massive rock concerts, pop residencies and sport events – has rarely hosted this level of finesse. the performance may as well be the most complex musical moment since the venue’s inception.
+The O2 Arena – globally famous for massive rock concerts, pop residencies and sporting events – has rarely hosted a night with this level of finesse.
+The performance may well be the most complex musical moment since the venue’s inception.

 Shortly before focusing on the Dollars Trilogy, Morricone takes a short diversion into lesser-known scores including the irresistible bossa nova of Metti, una Sera a Cena from Love Circle – a pure joy.

-Ça va sans dire, the crowd of 15,000 is mainly here for the spaghetti western.
+It goes without saying that the crowd of 15,000 is mainly here for the spaghetti western.
 From The Good, The Bad and The Ugly titles theme to The Ecstasy of Gold, all the hits are delivered.
-The Ecstasy of Gold is the perfect set-closer, but Once Upon a Time in the West is the highlight of the quartet.
+The latter number is the perfect set-closer, but Once Upon a Time in the West is the highlight of the quartet.

 Another notable partnership is the one with director Giuseppe Tornatore.
-The Legend of 1900 and Nuovo Cinema Paradiso – the focus of the beginning of the second act – are two scores that reflect the maestro’s skills: the former with a universe of blues jazz and blues, where rhythmical and orchestral elements are mixed with the wisest and smartest touch, the latter with mellow and ethereal melodies.
+The Legend of 1900 and Nuovo Cinema Paradiso – the focus of the beginning of the second act – are two scores that reflect the maestro’s skills: the former with a universe of jazz and blues, where rhythmical and orchestral elements are mixed with the wisest and smartest touch; the latter with mellow and ethereal melodies.
 Yes, he’s been clever too, daring and groundbreaking.
-That’s how he and Leone reinvented westerns: the long closeups on gunmen, the dust and the celestial chants and the string arrangements.
+That’s how he and Leone reinvented westerns: the long closeups on gunmen, the dust and the celestial chants, the string arrangements.

 Morricone’s music is not only orchestral and choral.
-He scored high-profile dramas, comedies and westerns, as well as enjoyable b-movies and micro productions with unexpected minimalism.
-He was not only the most influential composer but also one of the most prolific with 525 scoring credits.
+He has scored high-profile dramas, comedies and westerns, as well as enjoyable b-movies and micro productions with unexpected minimalism.
+He is not only one of the most influential composers but also one of the most prolific, with 525 scoring credits.

-When he eventually received an Oscar in 2007, the Honorary Award, he said – aged 79 – in his speech: “This is not achieving a goal for me, this is a starting point”.
+When the composer eventually received an Oscar in 2007, the Honorary Award, he said – aged 79 – in his speech: “This is not achieving a goal for me, this is a starting point”.
 He was right.